kanaverse/kanaval/docs/details/marker_detection/latest.md

 Each child of `per_cluster` is named after a cluster index from 0 to `num_clusters - 1`, and is itself a group containing children named according to `modalities`.
 Each modality-specific child is yet another group containing the statistics for that modality:

-- `means`: a float dataset of length equal to the number of features, containing the mean expression of each feature in the current cluster.
+- `means`: a float dataset of length equal to the number of features for this modality (as determined from `num_features`), containing the mean expression of each feature in the current cluster.
 - `detected`: a float dataset of length equal to the number of features, containing the proportion of cells with detected expression of each feature in the current cluster.
 - `lfc`: an group containing statistics for the log-fold changes from all pairwise comparisons involving the current cluster.
   This contains: